Two worlds are slated for destruction - can they be saved?

 “Artos, why are you calling me Captain?”
 I queried.

 “Artos; you said Fade.
 This is the ship of my people.
-We travelled between the stars?”
+We traveled between the stars?”

 “That’s right Sir.”